 Setup

 Please follow the common Adyen instructions to get set up with SEPA.
-Next, make sure to enable SEPA as a payment method on your configured account.Usage
+Next, make sure to enable SEPA as a payment method on your configured account.Supported countries

 Recurring payments